 X-ray.
-Your doctor may be able to spot a fecal impaction by taking X-ray images of your chest and belly.
+Your doctor may be able to spot a fecal impaction by taking X-ray images of your belly.

 Sigmoidoscopy.
 During this test, your doctor uses a sigmoidoscope (a thin, tubelike instrument with a light and a lens) to look for problems inside your lower colon in the area closest to your rectum.
 They will inspect the colon for a fecal impaction or something else that’s causing your symptoms.